Bra Boys: 2005 Cronulla race riots

 In the lead up to the 2005 Cronulla riots, Koby Abberton spoke to The Daily Telegraph about the assault of a volunteer lifesaver that sparked the incident, claiming:

 "The reason why it's not happening at Maroubra is because of the Bra Boys.
 Girls go to Cronulla, Bondi, everywhere else in Sydney and get harassed, but they come to Maroubra and nothing happens to them.
 I read all this stuff about kids getting harassed because they want to have a surf and I say 'are you kidding?'
 The beach should be for Aussie kids.
 But if you want to go to beaches and act tough in groups you better be able to back it up.
 If these fellas come out to Maroubra and start something they know it's going to be on, so they stay away."

 Members of the Bra Boys joined in the racial violence when the riots spread to Maroubra soon afterwards.
 Afterwards the Abberton brothers then held a joint media conference with members the Comanchero Motorcycle Club (a bikie gang, who include many Lebanese as their members) to help ease tensions, declaring peace.
 "I think that this is the start, the boys have agreed to come down and talk to us, to start some dialogue between the groups, you know, to try and ease some tension", said Sunny Abberton in a group interview on The 7.30 Report.

 General community activism

 In August 2005, the Bra Boys led a 100-person non-violent protest against plans by Randwick Council to introduce parking meters near the local beaches.

 MBK Clothing

-Inspired by the friendship and brotherhood codes instilled by the Bra Boys, the Abberton brothers created a clothing line entitled MyBrothersKeeper Clothing.
+Inspired by the bullying codes instilled by the Bra Boys, the Abberton brothers created a clothing line entitled MyBrothersKeeper Clothing.